stelzinga/MF/MGT_99.Legend.md

 Standard Markdown is the most used form of Markdown and is sufficient for most purposes.

 #### Escape Character
 In below examples, the Markdown protocol is used.
 If that would be used in a Markdown editor it will show the Markdown output, instead of how that output is achieved by writing in 'plain text'.
 For those cases, the plain text version is shown in addition to the desired Markdown version, by using the escape character '\'.
+See examples under [#### Formatting] and the sections thereafter.

 #### New Line
 To achieve a new line in Markdown, type two spaces and a carrier return.